 It’s fascinating how dramatic a boy’s head and shoulders can be.
 For example, in slow motion: how much they reveal about sadness, sensitivity, longing and so on.
 The Circus does this, a kind of haunting back-to-childhood tune, though with lyrics I can‘t much understand.

 MIKE SINGER ” Jar Of Hearts ” Christina Perri Cover

-A much different style is visible in the trance-like melody Goodbye in which Mike glides robotically through fences and we are bombarded with images.
-This song has an originality and appeal that works.
+A much different style is visible in the trance-like melody Goodbye in which Mike glides robotically through fences, and we are bombarded with images.
+This song has originality and appeal that works.
 It’s this type of song that touches on something special, something yet to be created!

 “So many times I loved you